Sjord/Sjord.github.io/_posts/2018-11-24-usb-to-serial-uart.md

 <img src="/images/uart-logic-680.png" alt="A pulse is 104µs long">

-It is also possible with a microcontroller with a sufficiently high clock frequency.
-I  used my 72 Mhz Teensy to measure baud rates.
-It simply measures the time the signal stays low and calculates the baud rate from that.
-The high precision timing makes [the program](https://github.com/Sjord/autobaud) a bit complex, but it works quite well.
+Alternatively, it is possible with a microcontroller by using input capture to measure pulse widths.
+I created an [autobaud program](https://github.com/Sjord/autobaud) that works on Arduino Uno and can determine baud rates up to 200,000 bps reliably.

 Using an incorrect baud rate will typically show gibberish, although it is also possible that you see nothing at all.